This page is for new students who do not have a current visa to study in the UK and need to apply for a Student Visa from overseas.

 This is only relevant if you are applying from a country where you are not a citizen.

-If this applies to you, you will likely have to submit proof of this permit/visa that allows you to be in that country.
+If this applies to you, you will most likely have to submit proof of this permit/visa that allows you to be in that country.

 You should not apply from a country where you are just a visitor/tourist.
+This does not qualify as having residency in that country.

-You are a 'low-risk' applicant if you are applying for a Student visa from the country or territory where you are living, or from in the UK, and you are a national of:
+You are a 'low-risk' applicant if you are applying for a Student Visa from the country or territory where you are living, or from in the UK, and you are a national of:

 - Australia